BSI-Business-Systems-Integration-AG/anagnostes/README.md

 "ἀναγνώστης a reader, one who reads aloud (Lat. lector): noster." -- [Charlton T. Lewis, An Elementary Latin Dictionary](http://www.perseus.tufts.edu/hopper/text?doc=Perseus:text:1999.04.0060:entry=anagnostes)

 ## Introduction
 Anagnostes is an [Eclipse Scout](http://www.eclipse.org/scout/) application that uses a convolutional neural network for human character recognition.
-As an example use case, the application analyzes handwritten numbers on a swiss payment slip.
+As an example use case, the application analyzes handwritten numbers on a Swiss payment slip.

-The neural network was implemented with the [Deeplearning4j](https://deeplearning4j.org/) framework and was parametrized like the [LeNet MNIST example](https://github.com/deeplearning4j/dl4j-examples/blob/master/dl4j-examples/src/main/java/org/deeplearning4j/examples/convolution/LenetMnistExample.java) of deeplearning4j.
-Since the MNIST data set contains mostly digits in a northern american writing style, we created an [own training and test set](https://github.com/kensanata/numbers) to better suite the digits used on a swiss payment slip.
+The neural network was implemented using the [Deeplearning4j](https://deeplearning4j.org/) framework and parametrized like the [LeNet MNIST example](https://github.com/deeplearning4j/dl4j-examples/blob/master/dl4j-examples/src/main/java/org/deeplearning4j/examples/convolution/LenetMnistExample.java) of Deeplearning4j.
+Since the MNIST data set contains mostly digits in a North American writing style, we created our [own training and test set](https://github.com/kensanata/numbers) to better suite the digits used on a Swiss payment slip.

 ![Screenshot](/doc/screenshot_02.png)
 ***Screenshot of Anagnostes:***